7 Case Studies Of Successful Eyewear & Sunglasses Online eCommerce Stores

 Case Study 3: Warby Parker's Disruption Model: Direct-to-Consumer Excellence

-- Virtual assistance helps with frame selection
+- Virtual assistance and personalized recommendations for frame selection

 This innovative approach to customer connection transformed how consumers shop for glasses online.